paulwarren/nzde/dict/F/README.md

 n. that place, area, border, etc., which is closer to the sea or other means of access.
 Compare BACK COUNTRY. (?farming)
 > 1953 Dec R. Mason quotes Mrs Roberts of Bluff Station, Clarence Valley, Marlborough, using `I came in from the front; ... out to the front; ... on the front ...'

-<b>2</b> n. of a farm, a block of land: that nearest the road, away from the back

 n. administrative section of a prison
 > (prison slang)